Loubrains/FuzzyMatcher/README.md

 # Running the app

-To run the app, make sure the latest version of python and all the required libraries are installed, and then run main.py with a python interpreter of your choice.
+To run the app, make sure the latest version of python is installed and all the required libraries are installed, and then run main.py

 # Requirements